What is the Bible? And, as Christians, how should we read it?

 Let’s go back once more to that image: reading that story that ends so abruptly, the unfinished story.
 Let’s say you hear that ending to the story that you find compelling, that surprise ending that still completes the story in a satisfying way.

-But let’s say a big part of the surprise at the end is this: the author has written himself into the story.
+But let’s say a big part of the surprise at the end is this: the author has written themselves into the story.

 Because that’s what you find in Jesus.
 The New Testament claims that the Author of it all, the God who has shaped humans out of the stuff of earth and breathed life into them, the God who has taken up the writings of Scripture and “breathed” life-giving power into them—this God has entered the human story in Jesus.